Syllabus

 A missed exam without an excused absence earns a grade of zero.

-Late submissions for homework assignment will be accepted with a penalty.
+Late submissions for homework assignments will be accepted with a penalty.
 A zero will be recorded for a missed assignment.

 Attendance & Participation